 AIS Automatic Identification System

 AREP Advance Request for Entry to Port

 FAD Fish Aggregation Devices

 GT Gross Tons

 IMO International Maritime Organisation

 IUU Illegal, Unreported and Unregulated (fishing)

 MCS Monitoring, Control and Surveillance

 RFMO Regional Fisheries Management Organisation

 STCW Standards of Training Certification and Watchkeeping

 VMS Vessel Monitoring System

-This MCS Practitioners Introductory Guide has been developed by Trygg Mat Tracking (TMT) in cooperation with the International MCS Network (IMCS Network).
-The guides in this series are intended to be used as a training tool to introduce common international industrial fishing and support vessel and gear types, towards building knowledge in personnel working in all agencies (Fisheries, Port, Coast Guard and Navy, Maritime etc.) who may play an operational role in fisheries monitoring control and surveillance (MCS), as well as for use by broader interested stakeholders.
+This MCS Practitioners Introductory Guide has been developed by TMT in cooperation with the IMCS Network.
+The guides in this series are intended to be used as a training tool to introduce common international industrial fisheries vessels and gear types, towards building knowledge in personnel working in all government agencies (Fisheries, Port, Coast Guard and Navy, Maritime etc.) who may play an operational role in fisheries monitoring, control and surveillance (MCS), as well as for use by broader interested stakeholders.

-While this guide is a stand-alone tool focussed on refrigerated cargo (or fish "carrier") vessel operations, it has been developed as part of series of similar introductory guides on other major industrial fishing methods and related operations, as well as complementary material on fishing vessel inspection considerations.
+While this guide is a stand-alone tool focussed on fishing vessels that utilise trawl fishing gear, it has been developed as part of a series of similar introductory guides on other major industrial fishing methods and related operations, as well as complementary material on fishing vessel inspection considerations.